jhinmainksta/drone/docs/en/copterhack2023.md

 6. If necessary, place additional visual assets in the `docs/assets` folder and add them to your article.

-7. Send a Draft Pull Request from your branch to Clover:
+7. Send a Draft Pull Request from your branch to Drone:

     <img src="../assets/github_application/github-pull-request-create.png" alt="GitHub Create Pull">